 Nonetheless, by adding up the data that states have made available on the financial value of their arms exports, as well as estimates for those that only provide data on arms export licences, agreements or orders, it is possible to estimate that the total value of the global arms trade in 2017 was at least $95 billion.* However, the true figure is likely to be higher.

 For more information, please contact the Arms transfers, production and military expenditure Programme.

-* When calculating this total, figures for arms exports were used where they are available.
-In the case of Canada, the figure for arms exports has been doubled, as the arms export figures for Canada exclude exports to the USA, which the Canadian authorities claim account for more than half of Canada’s exports of military technology.
-Where figures for arms exports in 2016 are not available but figures for 2015 are available, the 2015 figure has been used.
-Where figures for arms exports are not available in 2016 or 2015, figures for arms export agreements or orders in 2015 have been used if available.
+* When calculating this total, figures for arms exports were used where they are available. .
+In the case of Canada, the figure for arms exports in 2017 has been doubled, as the arms export figures for Canada exclude exports to the USA, which the Canadian authorities claim account for more than half of Canada’s exports of military technology.
+Where figures for arms exports in 2017 are not available but figures for 2016 are available, the 2016 figure has been used.
+Where figures for arms exports are not available in 2017 or 2016, figures for ‘arms export agreements’ or ‘arms export orders’ in 2016 have been used if available.
 Based on an analysis of past cases in which states have released data on both arms exports and arms export agreements or orders, the full figure for arms export agreements or orders has been used, but with a one-year lag.
-Where figures for arms export agreements or orders are not available, figures for arms export licences in 2016 have been used if available.
-Based on an analysis of states that release data on both arms exports and arms export licences, half the figure for arms export licences, for the current year, has been used.
+Where figures for arms export agreements or orders are not available, figures for ‘arms export licences’ in 2017 have been used.
+Based on an analysis of reports by states that release data on both arms exports and arms export licences, half the figure for arms export licences, for the current year, has been used.
 This export licence-based estimate has also been used for Germany, even though it provides figures for arms exports.
-Germany’s arms export figures only include exports of ‘weapons of war’, a much more limited category of goods and services than is generally covered by export licences.
+Germany’s arms export figures only include exports of ‘war weapons’, which is a much more limited category of goods and services than is generally covered by export licences.
 These figures therefore underestimate the total value of German arms exports.